moveeleven-data/ledgerline/models/sources/z_README.md

-# Ledgerline Sources
+# Source Systems

-Sources declare external tables that dbt does not create.
-Sources are declarations only; they don’t create tables.
+Sources are declarations of external tables that dbt does not create.
-They tell dbt where to look and what to expect.
 They define where data lands in the warehouse, how fresh it should be, and what its contract is.

-In Ledgerline, the only true runtime source is the Atlas metering feed.
+In Ledgerline, the only true source is the Atlas metering feed.
 This feed records how much each customer used each product and plan on a given day.
-It appends new rows daily and never rewrites past data.
+It appends new rows daily.

 We track freshness, enforce uniqueness at the daily grain, and apply staged cleaning logic.

 The other inputs - customer, product, plan, currency, and country - are modeled as seeds since they are relatively static.

-The daily price book is seeded here for portability and reproducibility.
-In a production system, however, it would be treated as a source with freshness tests, since rates change over time.
+(The daily price book is seeded as well for portability.
+In a production system, it would be treated as a source with freshness tests, since rates change over time.)

 ---